 Snana (Bath) of Dinacharya

-Ayurvedic texts, including Charaka Samhita, Astanga Hridhayam, etc., talk in length about bathing, its importance in health, and how to do it for maximum benefits.
+Ayurvedic texts, including Charaka Samhita, Astanga Hridhayam, etc., talk in length about bathing, such as the best time to take a bath, its importance in health, and how to do it for maximum benefits.

 The benefits of Snana (bath) include,